nanvel/blog/2017/11/trading.md

 > The Tao of Trading by Simon Ree

 Focus on enjoying (and getting good at) the process, without having any specific objectives in mind, the outcomes will be all-the-more rewarding.

+After a losing trade - take a break to reduce emotional decision-making.

 To grow: objectivity, impartiality, discipline, focus.